 Sigma Pi Sigma exists to honor outstanding scholarship in physics; to encourage interest in physics among students at all levels; to promote an attitude of service of its members towards their fellow students, colleagues, and the public; to provide a fellowship of persons who have excelled in physics.
 Sigma Pi Sigma’s mission is not completed in the induction ceremony with the recognition of academic accomplishment.
 In the four dimensions of Honor, Encouragement, Service, and Fellowship, the mission of Sigma Pi Sigma takes a longer view.

 Founded in 1921, Sigma Pi Sigma is a member honor society of the Association of College Honor Societies.
-Our society has some 75,000 historical members.
+Our society has over 90,000 historical members.
 Election to Sigma Pi Sigma is a lifetime membership.

 Sigma Pi Sigma chapters are restricted to colleges and universities of recognized standing that offer a strong physics major.
 The chapters receive into membership undergraduate and graduate students, faculty members, and a few others in closely related fields.
 Students elected to membership must attain high standards of general scholarship and outstanding achievement in physics.